CamPaiva/Goethe_Film_ReferenceList/README.md

 Missing data which was not surrounded by commas created problems when shifting each characteristic into a column.
 Inconsistent writing of countries and director's names were also an issue.
 To clean up this data, I used the software OpenRefine.
 With OpenRefine, I could also reconcile each film with their respective pages on Wikidata and OMDb, and with that I could add new columns that were not present in the original data.
-It is the result of this process that is present here as "Fully_Recd_RefList.tsv".
+It is the result of this process that is present here as "Reconciled_RefList.tsv".